ola-zbieranska/ola-zbieranska/README.md

 - 👋 Hi, I’m @ola-zbieranska
 - 👀 I’m interested in data analysis, machine learning and programming in Python
 - 🌱 I'm currently learning data analysis, programming in Python, SQL, data mining in Excel and data visualization using Python libraries and data visualization programs such as Power BI and Tableau
-- 🌱 I'm studying computer science part-time, I'm in my second year of studies
+- 🌱 I'm studying computer science part-time, specializing in IT Solutions Architecture in Cloud Computing.
+I'm in my third year of engineering studies.
-- 🌱 I'm currently working on an open source project as part of the 100 commits challenge, which started on March 1, 2024.
+- 🌱 I'm currently working on my portfolio for Data Analyst positions and developing my engineering thesis.
 - 💻 my instagram profile: https://www.instagram.com/matka.koduje/
 - 💻 my e-mail: aleksandra.zbieranska@gmail.com
 <!---